 As for design, these goggles look like goggles.
-The style is strictly functional, lean and mean, with no image-forming extras.
+The style is strictly functional, lean, and meaningful, with no image-forming extras.
 Compatibility with other glasses isn’t an issue, and they sit well with helmets too.
-These only come in one size, with adjustable strap, but big faced riders may feel uncomfortable with this.
+These only come in one size, with an adjustable strap, but big-faced riders may feel uncomfortable with this.
 Some describe wearing them as “pushing the eyes together from top to bottom”; others find these hard to fit under the helmet.

 - Don’t require another pair of glasses

 - Three pairs of lenses for various conditions